newbieYoung/Simple-Crop/README.md

 # SimpleCrop

-`the only` web picture cropping component that supports cropping pictures at any angle and has an `interactive experience` comparable to native clients.
+`The only` web picture cropping component that supports cropping pictures at any angle and has an `interactive experience` comparable to native clients.

 [中文](README-zh.md)